 1-4.
 Design a gray code generator using the case statement.
 The design will take a 4-bit BCD input through SW3-SW0 and will output the corresponding gray code value on the four LEDS, LED3-LED0, provided that the enable input on SW4 is TRUE.
 If the enable input is FALSE or the input is not BCD then LED3-LED0 should all be turned ON and LED4 should also be turned ON.
-No latches or register resources should have been used.
+Look at the Project Summary report and make sure that no latches or registers resources are used.